Subscribe to the Newsletter

 If you’re hesitating to take that first step towards therapy, please know you’re not alone in your concerns.
 Many people feel this way.
-As a therapist at The Center for Mind & Relationship, I want to gently address some of those unspoken questions and common hesitations, hoping to demystify the process and offer some reassurance.
+As a therapist, I want to gently address some of those unspoken questions and common hesitations, hoping to demystify the process and offer some reassurance.

 “Is My Problem ‘Big Enough’ for Therapy?”